joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 * to help you understand your current security situation
 * to help you efficiently and effectively improve your security

 The central feature in Defender for Cloud that enables you to achieve those goals is a secure score.
 Defender for Cloud continually assesses your resources, subscriptions, and organization for security issues.
-It then aggregates all the findings into a single score so that you can tell, at a glance, your current security situation: the higher the score, the lower the identified risk level.
+It then aggregates all the findings into a single score to tell, at a glance, your current security situation: the higher the score, the lower the identified risk level.

-Defender for Cloud and Security contacts will be enabled on all subscriptions, Basic is Free.
+Defender for Cloud and Security contacts will be enabled on all subscriptions, and Basic is Free.

 ## Cost Management